-The average picking charge for processed pink/red grapefruit was estimated at \$1.16/box, up 15 percent compared to 2015-16.
-This increase was due to the maximum picking charge reported this year being \$1.85/box, up from \$1.10/ box last season.
-At \$1.70/box, processed tangelos showed the largest decrease (-21 percent) in picking charges compared to 2015-16.
-The average picking charge for tangerines was \$2.48/ box, up 42 percent compared to last season.
-Both tangelos and tangerines are the varieties for which the lowest number of survey responses were obtained.
+As also shown in table 1, the average picking charge for processed Pink/Red Grapefruit was estimated at \$1.16/box, up 15% compared to 2015/16.
+This increase was due to the maximum picking charge reported this year being \$1.85/box, up from \$1.10/box last season.
+At \$1.70/box, processed tangelos showed the largest decrease (-21%) in picking charges compared to 2015/16.
+The average picking charge for tangerines was \$2.48/box, up 42% compared to last season.
+Both tangelos and tangerines are the varieties for which we obtained the lowest number of survey responses.
 Thus, the relative low number of responses for those two varieties contributes to a larger variation when computing average charges.